Western Caribbean zone: Railroad construction and the U. S. fruit companies

-In the late nineteenth century, the Caribbean coast of Central America was a backwater, poorly developed and in many cases only partially controlled by its legal governments.
+In the late 19th century, the Caribbean coast of Central America was a backwater, poorly developed and in many cases only partially controlled by its legal governments.
 Most of the Caribbean side of Costa Rica was under the control of Talamanca and other indigenous groups.
 Nicaragua and others had to consider the independent Miskito Kingdom until 1894.
 Mexico gained control of its portion of the Yucatán only following the end of the Caste War in 1902.

 The California Gold Rush after 1849 created a very large demand for rapid, sea borne travel from the East Coast of the United States (as well as other parts of the world) and the Pacific, and Central America was a potentially usable route.
 As a result, there were various attempts to build railroads across the isthmus.
 In 1850, Honduras began work, financed and overseen by largely United States capital, on the Inter-Ocean Railroad (Ferrocaril Interoceanico), though the work did not extend very far for many years.

 In the 1870s, Jamaica and the Bay Islands of Honduras began to export fruit, especially bananas, to the U. S. market, and entrepreneurs like the Vaccaro Brothers of New Orleans and Lorenzo Dow Baker of Boston hoped to capitalize on controlling shipping of bananas to US markets to make big profits.
 At the same time, Minor C. Keith, who had taken over his uncle Henry Meiggs' railroad project (founded in 1871) to build a railroad from the coast of Costa Rica to San Jose, its capital, decided to plant bananas along his rail lines, and in fact the banana export business saved his investment.
 As banana growing spread into Honduras from the Bay Islands, too, the question of building railroads to increase areas able to participate in the international economy grew and a number of firms merged fruit production, railroad building and shipping into vertically integrated large-scale concerns.
 By 1920 they were dominated by the United Fruit (now Chiquita) and Standard Fruit (now Dole).

 The opening up of land, and the fact that the fruit companies paid higher than average wages soon drew thousands of immigrants to the banana producing regions, from the densely settled highland settlements of the Pacific side, and from other parts of the Americas.
 Among the immigrant workers, the companies often preferred workers from the English-speaking Caribbean primarily from Jamaica and Belize since they could speak English.
 Local workers often resented this new, African-descended English speaking and largely Protestant element, and protested and struck against them.